Julzpeter/insta-clon/README.md

-# Gallery
+# Instaclone

 ## Description
-Gallery is a website dedicated to sharing photography
+Instagram is a website that allows users to share photos and videos from their lives, add captions and engage with others.

 ## Author
 Juliet Koech

 ## Date made
-20/07/2019
+25/07/2019

 ## Features
 As a user of the application you will be able to: